Alessandra Vieira

 Alessandra "Leka" Vieira (born March 14, 1976) is a submission grappler and a 6th degree Brazilian jiu-jitsu practitioner and coach.
 Widely regarded as one of the pioneers of women's Brazilian jiu-jitsu, she became in 1999 the first-ever female black belt World champion.

-A highly accomplished competitor, Vieira is a three-time World champion, four-time Pan American champion (Note: 3 in the Adult black belt division, 1 in the Master 3 black belt division) as well as an ADCC Submission Fighting World Championship finalist, in 2022 she was inducted in the United States Martial Art Hall of Fame.
+Vieira is a three-time World champion, four-time Pan American champion (Note: 3 in the Adult black belt division, 1 in the Master 3 black belt division) as well as an ADCC Submission Fighting World Championship finalist, in 2022 she was inducted in the United States Martial Art Hall of Fame.
 As a 6th degree black belt, she is one of the highest ranked female jiu-jitsu practitioners in the United States.